How to Get a 203k Loan in 6 Steps (And What Else to Consider As a Buyer)

 Many mortgage lenders will not finance the purchase of a home that needs significant repairs.
 The Section 203(k) program, by contrast, is specifically designed to provide funds to both buy and renovate, upgrade, and repair a home.
 This makes it ideal for homebuyers who can see the potential in properties that aren’t necessarily dream homes, 100% ready for occupancy.

 The 203(k) loan also has some limitations.
 For instance, it’s not suited for flippers or investors who don’t plan to live in the home after the purchase.
-And it requires patience and flexibility to navigate the 203(k) lending process, which takes longer and is more complex than other more common financing methods.
+Navigating the 203(k) lending process takes longer and is more complex than other more common financing methods, so it requires patience and flexibility.

 But for the right buyers, a 203(k) loan can be an effective and efficient way to finance a fixer-upper purchase.